cosmos/ibc/spec/ics-005-port-allocation/README.md

 `generate` and `authenticate` functions are then defined as follows.

 In the former case, `generate` returns a new object-capability key, which must be returned by the outer-layer function, and `authenticate` requires that the outer-layer function take an extra argument `capability`, which is an object-capability key with uniqueness enforced by the host state machine.
+Outer-layer functions are any functions exposed by the IBC handler ([ICS 25](../ics-025-handler-interface)) or relayer module ([ICS 26](../ics-026-relayer-module)) to modules.

 ```
 function generate(): CapabilityKey {